BODY NOT FOUND FOR A MONTH

 As William Hjortsberg writes in his 864-page biography of Brautigan ‘Jubilee Hitchhiker’:

-Brautigan became an instant worldwide sensation in 1967 with the publication of ‘Trout Fishing in America’ .
-He was hailed as the new and uniquely distinctive voice of the emerging countercultural youth movement of the late 1960s.
+Brautigan achieved instant fame in 1967 with his ‘Trout Fishing in America’ and was hailed as the new and unique voice of the counterculture movement of the late 1960s.

 Brautigan moved to Bolinas the year before he blew his brains out.
 He lived alone in a large old house that he had bought with his earnings years earlier.